 - International Pronouns Day: Started in 2018, this day "seeks to make respecting, sharing, and educating about personal pronouns commonplace."
 This day is observed on the third Wednesday of each year.

 - LGBT Life Center: This community-focused organization is committed to empowering LGBTQ+ communities.
-This organization created an informative video on what to do when making a mistake about someone's pronouns.
+This organization created an informative video on why pronouns matter.

 - Minus18: This Australia-based organization focuses on centering LGBTQ+ youth.
 It also developed an interactive pronoun practice game.